How Truly Natural Healing Actually Works

 and the body's resulting FAILURE to properly repair itself and, in due

 course, ELIMINATE IT'S WASTE MATERIALS.
-(Remember the fireplace and
+(As in the fireplace and

 In contrast, acceptance of the widely held ASSUMPTION mentioned at